CyVerse-learning-materials/foss/docs/07_reproducibility_ii.md

 This is a continuation of the reproducibility tutorial started on [week 6](06_reproducibility_i.md/#reproducibility-tutorial-i-setting-up-your-project).

 We restart today by reconnecting to your VMs (remember, you can do this on your own machine!).
-The google sheets with IDs and Passwords is shared in the HackMD.
+The google sheets with IDs and Passwords is the same as the one shared in the week 6 HackMD.

 ```
 ssh <user>@<IP>